povio/PovioKitAuthFacebook/README.md

 ## License

-PovioKitAuth is available under the MIT license.
+PovioKitAuthFacebook is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.